josejorgers/cv/cv.md

 Graduate Teaching Assistant in the Faculty of Mathematics and Computer Science in the University of Havana, Cuba.
 Teaching Probabilities and Statistics in the same faculty.

-ALso an experienced software developer and academic researcher in the field of Combinatorial Optimization and Machine Learning.
+Also an experienced software developer and academic researcher in the field of Combinatorial Optimization and Machine Learning.

 ## Education